 Number of Units

-Nine Biology units (five required and four electives) and four cognates (see below), exclusive of lab credit, all at C- or better are required to complete a major in biology.
-At least three of the biology electives must be from courses at the 300 level or higher, and at least one of these electives must be a course with a lab.
+- A minimum of nine biology courses (five required and four electives) and four cognates exclusive of lab credit, all at C- or better are required to complete a major in biology.

-Other than BIOL 112 and BIOL 123, students may not count 100-level courses toward units required for the major.
+- Among biology electives, at least three must be at the 300 level or higher, one of which must be a lab course.
+Other than BIOL 112 and BIOL 123, students may not count 100-level courses towards units required for the major.

 - Biology majors are encouraged to complete their Senior Individualized Project in biology.